-Class Coverage (per coverage) 25/45

-Lead Teachers 1,500
+Class Coverage (per coverage) 25/45 Lead Teachers 1,500

-Consulting Educator 500

-The class coverage rate is \$25 for a period of up to sixty (60) minutes and \$45 for a period of up to one hundred (100) minutes, effective upon ratification of this Agreement.
+\\The class coverage rate is \$25 for a period of up to sixty (60) minutes and \$45 for a period of up to one hundred (100) minutes.

-All positions which may exist under Appendix B shall be posted as vacancies as per Article 14 at least once every three (3) years.
+All positions which may exist under Appendix B shall be posted as vacancies as per Article 13 at least once every three (3) years.
 Evaluation of performance will continue to be provided on an annual basis for annual re-assignments.
 Applicants may apply for an unlimited number of consecutive three (3) year assignments.

 The appointments of the Athletic Director, Assistant Athletic Director, Adult Education Director, extra-curricular advisors, and athletic coaches shall be made without discrimination in accord with applicable state and federal law.
 The positions shall be filled on the basis of the best qualified candidate available.
 The compensation and the length of all appointments shall be determined by the Committee.
 Bargaining unit members appointed to the said positions shall be dismissed only for just cause.
-The provisions in this paragraph shall not be subject to the grievance procedure in Article 25.
+The provisions in this paragraph shall not be subject to the grievance procedure in Article 24.